 Forfeiture orders may be either conviction or non-conviction based.
-Non-conviction based forfeiture orders are discussed in question 33.

 There are two types of conviction-based forfeiture orders under POCA:

 - forfeiture upon application by the Commissioner of the AFP or Commonwealth Director of Public Prosecutions (CDPP) (no restraining order required) (section 48).
 The application for forfeiture must be made within six months of the conviction of an indictable offence, and the court must be satisfied that the property is either the proceeds or instrument of the offence; and - automatic forfeiture, six months after conviction of a 'serious offence', of all property (unless otherwise excluded) that is subject to a restraining order relating to the offence (section 92).
 A serious offence is defined under POCA to be an indictable offence punishable by imprisonment for three or more years of a certain nature, including money laundering offences.